Granvin Municipality

 Granvin is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1891 until its dissolution in 2020 when it merged with Voss Municipality.
-The municipality was located in the traditional district of Hardanger.
-The administrative centre of Granvin was the village of Eide, which is also called "Granvin".
+The 211.29 km2 municipality existed from 1891 until its dissolution in 2020.
+The area is now part of Voss Municipality in the traditional district of Hardanger in Vestland county.
+The administrative centre was the village of Eide, which was also known as "Granvin".
 About half of the residents of the municipality lived in the municipal centre.
 The rest lived in the rural valley areas surrounding the Granvin Fjord or the lake Granvinsvatnet in the central part of the municipality.